Windows OS Hub

 • Linux

-Windows OS Hub / Windows 11 / Create a Custom Windows Image with Pre-installed Apps
+Windows OS Hub / Windows 11 / Create a Custom Windows Image with Pre-installed Apps (WIM/ISO)

-Create a Custom Windows Image with Pre-installed Apps
+Create a Custom Windows Image with Pre-installed Apps (WIM/ISO)

 In this guide, we’ll cover how to create a custom Windows 10/11 installation image with pre-installed apps, necessary files, and other environment and application settings.
-Currently, many admins prefer to deploy a clean Windows image and then install all the required programs and tools on the computer: deploy software via GPO, using the installation commands in AutoUnattend.xml or in the %WINDIR%\Setup\Scripts\SetupComplete.cmd script (allow to install software during OOBE), GPO logon scripts. or using other automation tools (SCCM, Intune, MDT, Ansible).
-However, in some cases, business specifics require that a pre-built Windows image with all the necessary programs be deployed to end-user computers.
+Currently, many admins prefer deploying a clean Windows image and then installing all required applications and tools afterward.
+This can be done using software deployment via GPO, using the installation commands defined in AutoUnattend.xml or with the %WINDIR%\Setup\Scripts\SetupComplete.cmd script (allow to install software during OOBE), as well as GPO logon scripts. or using other automation tools (SCCM, Intune, MDT, Ansible).

 Contents: